 All current database backend drivers for catalog information are rewritten to use a set of multi inherited C++ classes which abstract the specific database specific internals and make sure we have a more stable generic interface with the rest of SQL code.
 From now on there is a strict boundary between the SQL code and the low-level database functions.
 This new interface should also make it easier to add a new backend for a currently unsupported database.
-As part of the rewrite the SQLite 2 code was removed (e.g. only SQLite

-3 is now supported).
 An extra bonus of the new code is that you can configure multiple backends in the configure and build all backends in one compile session and select the correct database backend at install time.
 This should make it a lot easier for packages maintainers.